top of page

 36 Weeks

 Babies differ in size, depending on many factors, such as gender, the number of babies being carried, and size of the parents.
 So your baby's overall rate of growth is as important as the actual size.
 On average, a baby at this stage is about 18.5 inches and weighs close to 6 pounds.
 The brain has been developing rapidly.
 Lungs are nearly fully developed.
 The head is usually positioned down into the pelvis by now.
 Your baby is considered at 'term' when they are 37 weeks.
-They are an early term baby if born between 37-39 weeks, at term, if they're 39-40 weeks and late term if they're 41-42 weeks.
+They are an early term baby if born between 37-39 weeks, at term if born between 39-40 weeks and late term if born between 41-42 weeks.

 Birth!